Derek Chauvin asks for new trial after conviction for George Floyd murder | DW | 04.05.2021

 Chauvin's sentencing is slated for June 16.

-Three other former Minneapolis officers who direclty observed Floyd's killing by Chauvin are expected to go on trial next.
+Three other former Minneapolis officers who directly observed Floyd's killing by Chauvin are expected to go on trial next.

 wd/rt (Reuters, AP)